Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Preliminaries and Related Work

-Another issue of BC is that the pre-trained policy might overfit human behaviors.
-Note that human likeness does not necessarily indicate the best planning policy.
-Thus, overfitting human behaviors may degrade the performance of robot motion planning with respect to the predefined reward.
-It is addressed that BC performs worse than nominal RL agents in many cases due to overfitting~\cite{kumar2021should}.
-This motivates us to combine BC and nominal RL to develop a better robot motion planner, instead of directly using BC to generate human-like trajectories.
+BC has proved successful for robots to learn human behaviors~\cite{fang2019survey}, motivating us to combine BC and RL to develop a better robot motion planner, instead of directly using BC to generate human-like trajectories.
 The conventional BC-facilitated RL methods usually perform a fully separate scheme, i.e., to learn an initial policy with BC before training the agent using nominal RL methods~\cite{rajeswaran2017learning, tian2021learning, nair2018overcoming}.
 Nevertheless, in such a separate scheme, BC is not fully exploited to promote the training of the RL agent.
 It also lacks the flexibility of achieving a balance between human likeness and the predefined reward.
 Recent studies made some attempts to integrate BC into the off-policy RL training using a dual-buffer structure~\cite{gupta2021reinforcement, gupta2022exploiting}, which inspires us to use BC from human demonstration to leverage the training performance of RL.